-- The proportion of patients not found in care did not change significantly in Vancouver HSDA when compared to the preceding periods, the average since STOP, the historical baseline and year-to-date [VCH47b].
-The proportion of patients not found in care in Richmond and Coastal Urban increased slightly when compared to the average since STOP, and the historical average.
-In the most recent period, 27% of Coastal Urban residents were not found in care, followed by Vancouver (18%), Richmond (12%) and Coastal Rural (0%). - The proportion of patients currently prescribed ARVs significantly increased in Vancouver HSDA compared to the average since STOP and the historical baseline [VCH48].
-Conversely, the proportion of patients who discontinued and did not restart ARVs decreased significantly compared to the average since STOP, the historical baseline and year-to-date [VCH49]. - The proportion of individuals newly taking ARVs and achieving viral suppression (viral load < 200 copies/mL) within 9 months of treatment within Vancouver HSDA decreased significantly compared to the preceding period, the average since STOP, and the historical baseline.
-The same trend was seen in the rest of VCH (excluding Vancouver), but the decrease was only significant in comparison to the average since STOP and year-to-date [VCH51].
-It is important to note that this indicator is influenced by a lag in data capture. - Within Vancouver HSDA and Richmond HSDA, the proportion of individuals on ARVs achieving viral suppression with viral load <200 copies/mL increased significantly compared to the historical baseline.
-However, there was no difference from the preceding periods and the average since STOP [VCH52]. - In Vancouver HSDA, Richmond HSDA, and Coastal Urban HSDA the mean monitored viral load of all known HIV positive individuals was significantly lower than the average since STOP and the historical baseline [VCH53].
-Furthermore, in Vancouver HSDA the mean monitored viral was also significantly lower than the preceding periods and year-to-date.
-In Coastal Rural, the mean monitored viral load increased significantly compared to the preceding period, the average since STOP and year-to-date, but decreased significantly compared to the historical average. - The proportion of individuals with a viral load >200 copies/ml (not suppressed) decreased significantly within Vancouver HSDA, and Richmond HSDA, when compared to the average since STOP and the historical baseline [VCH54].
+- Coastal Urban increased slightly when compared to the average since STOP, and the historical average.
+In the most recent period, 28% of Coastal Urban residents were not found in care, followed by Vancouver (18%), Richmond (10%) and Coastal Rural (0%). - The proportion of patients currently prescribed ARVs significantly increased in Vancouver HSDA compared to the average since STOP and the historical baseline [VCH48].
+Conversely, the proportion of patients who discontinued and did not restart ARVs decreased significantly compared to the preceding periods, the average since STOP, the historical baseline and year-to-date [VCH49]. - The proportion of individuals newly taking ARVs and achieving viral suppression (viral load < 200 copies/mL) within 9 months of treatment within Vancouver HSDA decreased compared to the preceding period, the average since STOP, and the historical baseline although not significantly.
+The same trend was seen in the rest of VCH (excluding Vancouver) [VCH51].
+It is important to note that this indicator is influenced by a lag in data capture. - The proportion of individuals on ARVs achieving viral suppression with viral load <200 copies/mL increased significantly compared to STOP, the historical baseline, and year-to-date [VCH52].
+The greatest proportion of individuals achieving viral suppression was observed in Coastal Urban HSDA with 93% followed by Richmond with 89%. - The mean monitored viral load of all known HIV positive individuals in VCH was significantly lower than the average since STOP and the historical baseline [VCH53].
+In Coastal Rural, the mean monitored viral load decreased significantly compared to the preceding periods, the average since STOP, the historical baseline and year-to-date. - The proportion of individuals with a viral load >200 copies/ml (not suppressed) decreased significantly within Vancouver HSDA, when compared to the average since STOP and the historical baseline [VCH54].

-STOP HIV/AIDS Monitoring Indicators Semi-Annual Summary Report S2 (July 1 - December 31, 2013)
+STOP HIV/AIDS Monitoring Indicators Semi-Annual Summary Report S1 (January 1 - June 30, 2014)